chirontt/RubikFX/README.md

 	gradlew run -Dprism.forceGPU=true

-To create an executable uber jar which includes all dependencies for all supported OS'es:
+To create an executable uber jar which includes all dependencies for current platform:

 	gradlew uberJar

-and the resulting `RubikFX-1.0.0-SNAPSHOT-no-deps.jar` file should be created in `build/libs` directory, and can be executed directly with the `java` command:
+and the resulting `RubikFX-1.0.0-SNAPSHOT-no-deps-<platform>.jar` file should be created in `build/libs` directory, and can be executed directly with the `java` command, e.g. in a Linux box:

-	java -jar build/libs/RubikFX-1.0.0-SNAPSHOT-no-deps.jar
+	java -jar build/libs/RubikFX-1.0.0-SNAPSHOT-no-deps-linux.jar
-	java -Dprism.forceGPU=true -jar build/libs/RubikFX-1.0.0-SNAPSHOT-no-deps.jar
+	java -Dprism.forceGPU=true -jar build/libs/RubikFX-1.0.0-SNAPSHOT-no-deps-linux.jar

 (or if building on a Windows machine:

-	java -jar build\libs\RubikFX-1.0.0-SNAPSHOT-no-deps.jar
+	java -jar build\libs\RubikFX-1.0.0-SNAPSHOT-no-deps-win.jar
-	java -Dprism.forceGPU=true -jar build\libs\RubikFX-1.0.0-SNAPSHOT-no-deps.jar
+	java -Dprism.forceGPU=true -jar build\libs\RubikFX-1.0.0-SNAPSHOT-no-deps-win.jar

 )

-This `RubikFX-1.0.0-SNAPSHOT-no-deps.jar` file should be portable across all three supported OS'es (Windows, Mac and Linux.)

 ### Building native executable